Epitome87/Understanding-TypeScript-Journey/README.md

 const add = (a, b) => a + b;
 ```

-If you have a function that only takes one parameter, you can omit the parantheses.
+If you have a function that only takes one parameter, you can omit the parentheses.

 ```js
 const printOutput = (output) => console.log(output);